vesln/ldir/README.md

 ## Synopsis

-Require all JS files in given dir
+Require all files in given dir

 ## Usage